Deadsy (album)

-Deadsy is the debut studio album by American industrial rock band Deadsy.
-It was scheduled for release on February 25, 1997 by Sire Records.
+Deadsy is the debut studio album by American rock band Deadsy.
+It was scheduled for release on February 25, 1997, by Sire Records.
 Several promotional compact discs and compact cassettes of the album, as well as a CD-single for "The Elements", were sent out to members of the press and radio stations, but the release was pulled less than a month before its release date by distributor Elektra Entertainment Group.
 Sire Records eventually secured a new distribution deal through Warner Music Group but it was again shelved; the release ultimately evolved into Commencement in 1998.

 Background, recording and promotion

-New Yorker Brian Sirgutz had discovered Deadsy in early 1996 and signed them to a production deal through his imprint WitcHouse and to his management company Eerie.
-Sirgutz made contact with Risa Morley, an A&R representative at Sire Records, who in turn passed Deadsy on to her boss Seymour Stein; Stein was responsible for signing Deadsy to Sire Records, backed by a new distribution and financing deal secured through Elektra Entertainment Group.
+New Yorker Brian Sirgutz discovered Deadsy in early 1996, and signed the band to a production deal through his imprint, WitcHouse, and to his management company, Eerie.
+Sirgutz then made contact with Risa Morley, an A&R representative at Sire Records, who in turn passed Deadsy on to her boss, Seymour Stein; Stein was responsible for signing Deadsy to Sire Records, backed by a new distribution and financing deal secured through Elektra Entertainment Group.

-Deadsy was recorded with producer Josh Abraham at several different recording studios throughout 1996, including NRG Recording Studios in North Hollywood, California, Westlake Recording Studios in West Hollywood, California, Dreamland Recording Studios in Hurley, New York and Nordic Estates in Whistler, British Columbia.
-The bass guitar duties on Deadsy were divided between founding band member Elijah Blue Allman and his friend Jay Gordon, who later quit Deadsy to form him own band Orgy.
+The band's eponymous debut album, Deadsy, was recorded with producer Josh Abraham at several different recording studios throughout 1996, including NRG Recording Studios in North Hollywood, California; Westlake Recording Studios in West Hollywood, California; Dreamland Recording Studios in Hurley, New York; and Nordic Estates in Whistler, British Columbia.
+The bass guitar duties on Deadsy were divided between founding band member Elijah Blue Allman, and his friend Jay Gordon, who later quit Deadsy to form his own band, Orgy.
 Deadsy was mastered by Howie Weinberg at Masterdisk in Peekskill, New York.